madeso/bookshelf/content/books/97things/thing_17.md

 +++
-title = "Comment Only What the Code Cannot Say" weight = 17
+title = "17: Comment Only What the Code Cannot Say" weight = 17
 +++